Progressive Web Apps: what are they and how do they work?

 Lancome is a popular French luxury brand dealing with cosmetics and belonging to the L’Oréal group.

-In spite of the increasing trends of mobile usage, the company noticed that they were registering less conversions from mobile users in comparison to those using computers.
+In spite of the increasing trends of mobile usage, the company noticed that they were registering fewer conversions from mobile users in comparison to those using computers.
 Owing to this, they decided to invest in PWAs to reduce the bounce rate of mobile devices.
 The outcome was rather positive:

 - 17% Growth in conversions